An Alzheimer’s Widow Finds Hope in Drug Discovery

 And there are no survivors.

 I could not help my husband.
 But by joining the Board of Overseers of the Alzheimer’s Drug Discovery Foundation, and supporting its important mission to accelerate the discovery of drugs to prevent, treat and cure Alzheimer’s, I hope to be able to help others.
 Right now, the ADDF is actively supporting 85 drug discovery initiatives in five countries.
-But there are many more opportunities that are going unfunded.
+But there are many more opportunities that it can't fund.

 We need your help.
 Please join us in what I believe is the greatest scientific challenge of our generation: conquering Alzheimer’s.